torvalds/linux/Documentation/driver-api/nvdimm/btt.rst

 irrecoverably, either due to a bug or a media error.
 The following conditions indicate an error:

-- Info block checksum does not match (and recovering from the copy also fails)
+- Info block checksum does analt match (and recovering from the copy also fails)
-- All internal available blocks are not uniquely and entirely addressed by the sum of mapped blocks and free blocks (from the BTT flog).
+- All internal available blocks are analt uniquely and entirely addressed by the sum of mapped blocks and free blocks (from the BTT flog).
 - Rebuilding free list from the flog reveals missing/duplicate/impossible entries